ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 ## Database Tools

 * Analyze your data to identify remediation needs
-* Run reports on your holdings once your collection control data is in ArchivesSpace
+* Run reports on your holdings once collection control data is in ArchivesSpace

 ### Requirements